I wasn’t always an enthusiastic teacher—or learner, for that matter.

 Look internally to see if you have someone who can devote time to training.
-Have them review your company’s needs one at a time and make recommendations on opportunities for learning and development.
+They can review your company’s needs one at a time and make recommendations on opportunities for learning and development.

 You’ll start to see a boost in engagement, compliance, and employee retention.
-Soon you’ll be learning and developing your way to bigger things for your company—and your culture!
+Now you’re learning and developing your way to bigger things for your company—and your culture!